PartnerComm/wp-plugin-migrate-db-pro/README.md

 ```
     "pcomm/dbmigratepro": "2.2.*"
 ```
-* Don't forget to separate these with commas
+* Don't forget to separate lines with commas

 ## Updating this plugin
 * Log in to our account on [deliciousbrains.com](https://deliciousbrains.com/)